Machine learning engineering of quantum currents: Deep reinforcement learning

+Here, we present further data to support our findings.
+To solve the quantum phase model numerically, we restrict the fluctuations around the mean particle number to $\Delta \hat{Q}_m$.
+Here, we increase the allowed number of particles to fluctuate In Fig.~\ref{QP5}, we show the fidelity $\Delta \hat{Q}_m=4$ and $L=5$.

+Next, we show the full control protocol with constrained control amplitudes.
+In Fig.\ref{ParamGraphsPot}, the local potential can either assume $P_i(t)=0$ or $P_i(t)=J$.
+An example potential is shown in Fig.\ref{ParamGraphsPot}b.
+The resulting protocol takes a very simplistic form.

+In the main text, we demonstrate the generation of a state with winding number $k=1$ using the barrier protocol.
+The same protocol can also generate superposition states of $k=0$ and $k=1$.
+To generate the entangled state, the barrier is rotated at the same speed as for the $k=1$ case with shorter time $T$.
+In Fig.~\ref{BarrierMLSup}, we study the dynamics of creating entangled superposition states and compare the FCP against driving a barrier.

-\subsection{Deep reinforcement learning}
+\section{Deep reinforcement learning}

 Here, we describe our machine learning algorithm in more detail.
-A detailed figure on the neuronal network structure and pseudo-code is found in the Supplemental Material.
+A detailed figure describing the neuronal network structure is shown in Fig.~\ref{NNFull} and pseudo-code of the algorithm in Table~\ref{PPO}.
 We learn the driving protocol via a deep Q-learning network~\cite{mnih2015human}, utilizing the actor-critic method acting on a continuous action space.
 Our method is using Proximal Policy optimization\cite{schulman2017proximal} and the implementation is based on Tensorflow~\cite{tensorflow2015-whitepaper}.
 The quantum system is controlled by an agent, that depending on the state $s_t$ of the system acts with an action $a_t$ using the probabilistic policy $\pi(a_t|s_t)$.
 The idea of Q-learning is to find the Q-function $Q_\pi(s_t,a_t)$ that estimates the future reward that is paid out at the end the full protocol with this policy.
 The goal is to learn a policy that can realize long-term rewards over smaller short-term gains.
 The optimal Q-function is determined by the Bellman equation